soumyatiklu/ASUCSE598ComputerGraphics/README.md

 ASUCSE598ComputerGraphics
 =========================

+This is a repository of graphics applications written using C++ and OpenGL.
+Includes

+    A 3D ray tracer
+    A 3D navigable scene
-3D ray tracer and a small cannon shooting game developed for the Computer Graphics course.
+    A 2D cannon shooting game